Security interest: Mortgage

-To complete a legal mortgage it is normally necessary that title to the assets is conveyed into the name of the secured party such that the secured party (or its nominee) becomes the legal titleholder to the asset.
-If a legal mortgage is not completed in this manner it will normally take effect as an equitable mortgage.
-Because of the requirement to transfer title, it is not possible to take a legal mortgage over future property, or to take more than one legal mortgage over the same assets.
-However, mortgages (legal and equitable) are nonpossessory security interests.
-Normally the party granting the mortgage (the mortgagor) will remain in possession of the mortgaged asset.
-(Note: The word "mort-gage" comes from the French term meaning "dead pledge", and is in distinction to the "living pledge" whereby the party who benefits from the security interest was expected to take possession of the mortgaged property, and work it to generate a profit; such security interests fell into disuse centuries ago.)
+The most common form of security interest is the mortgage, which is defined differently across contexts and jurisdictions.
+The word "mort-gage" comes from the French term meaning "dead pledge", and is in distinction to the "living pledge" whereby the party who benefits from the security interest was expected to take possession of the mortgaged property, and work it to generate a profit; such security interests fell into disuse centuries ago.